 I work with all kinds of people.
 Gay, lesbian or bi people make up more than half of my clients.
 I counsel both individuals and couples.
 And I do premarital counseling.

 For more than 25 years I’ve worked in private practice as a professional counselor licensed by the State of Georgia.
 I studied at Saint Louis University and Purdue University.
 I received a Master of Science degree in clinical psychology from Purdue.
 In addition, I’m a member of the American Counseling Association and the Metropolitan Atlanta Therapists’ Network.
 I’m also a member of the LGBTQ Therapist Resource in Atlanta.
-And the Association for Lesbian, Gay, Bisexual and Transgender Issues in Counseling.
+And the Society for Sexual, Affectional, Intersex and Gender Expansive Identities.

 As an LGBTQ counseling professional, I am nonjudgmental and compassionate.
 I love practicing counseling in Atlanta.
 I live and work in a diverse community.
-As a result, my clients include busy professionals and people of varied economic, ethnic or racial backgrounds.
-Also, I work with people who have a variety relationship styles or sexual interests.
+As a result, my clients include busy professionals and people from varied economic, ethnic and racial backgrounds.
+I work with people who have varied relationship styles and sexual interests..